telerik/maui-docs/controls/datagrid/columns/header.md

 ![.NET MAUI DataGrid Column Header Template](../images/header-content-template.png)

-## Fully Customize the Column
+## Customize the Column

-Customize the column header by using the `HeaderContentTemplate` to achieve the desired full customization of the column.
+Customize the column header by using the `HeaderContentTemplate`(of type `DataTemplate`) to achieve the desired full customization of the column.
+The property demonstrates the ability of the DataGrid to specify and show custom appearance for the column headers.

 ## See Also